rust-lang/book/src/ch04-02-references-and-borrowing.md

 something, you can borrow it from them, and when you’re done, you have to give it back.

-So what happens if we try to modify something we're borrowing?
+So what happens if we try to modify something we’re borrowing?
 Try this code out.
 Spoiler alert: it doesn’t work!

 Filename: src/main.rs